tc39/proposal-smart-pipelines/readme.md

   the same identifier separated by spaces.
 (Middle dot is omitted between code literals, which are obviously separate through their formatting.)

-* References to rules are written in a method style: “…._Rule Name_(…)”, rather than “_Rule Name_ of … with arguments …” or “… Contains …”.
+* References to rules are written in a method style: “… . _Rule Name_ (…)”,
+  rather than “_Rule Name_ of … with arguments …” or “… Contains …”.

 ### Lexical grammar
 The smart pipe operator adds two new tokens to JavaScript: `|>` the binary pipe,